Your Biggest Compliance Risk Is the One You Don’t See Coming

 Therapists Ask Most

-Do therapists actually have to complete a Security Risk Assessment?
+Do therapists actually have to complete a Security Risk Analysis?

 Yes.